Its3rr0rsWRLD/Blog/README.md

 # Password Cracker (Example)
 https://paste.pythondiscord.com/tiheqosuyu

 I have also found a big exploit with the ports on windows 11 and 10 so I'm making a fix for it.
-Its a work spread through outlook that fixes the exploit then reboots the pc.
-Not giving any more info.
+I made a worm that will spread through outlook that fixes the exploit then reboots the pc.
+It is being deployed now.
+Over 10,000 pc have been fixed.